 Cooperative Graduate Education

 The P.C.
-Rossin College of Engineering and Applied Science permits graduate students to spend part of their research experience in industry, business, or a government agency.
-In general, the external research experience should be complementary to their graduate studies at Lehigh University and can count towards their degree program through ENGR 400 Engineering Co-op for Graduate Students (see Graduate tab).
+Rossin College of Engineering and Applied Science permits graduate students to spend part of their academic experience in industry, business, or a government agency.
+In general, the external experience should be complementary to their graduate studies at Lehigh University and can count towards their degree program through ENGR 400 Engineering Experiential Learning for Engineering Graduate Students (see Graduate tab).
 Permission of the department chair is required in order to participate in this program.

 Subject to university/federal regulations, when enrolled in courses at Lehigh University, a student can work for a maximum of 20 hours at the company/laboratory (external partner).
-If not enrolled in courses other than ENGR 400, a student will be permitted to work full time at the co-op partner.
+If not enrolled in courses other than ENGR 400, a student may be permitted to work full time during the external experience.
 Full time employment over the summer may also be permitted.
 Maintenance of full-time status, however, requires that during the semester students must be registered for the minimum number of credit hours as listed in R&P or meet the qualifications to be certified as a full-time student.

 MS/MEng Co-op programs